EndsOfTheEarth/QueryLite/Documentation.md

 QueryLite can implement a repository pattern for create, read, update and delete actions.
 This is achived by creating a partial row class that is then implemented by a source generator.

+One of the benefits of using a repository is that an update query is not sent to the database if the record has not changed.
+The down side is that tracking changes requires additional memory allocation to store the previous row state.
+So if you are selecting rows that will not be updated, it is better to use a standard query to save on memory allocations.

 Note: Auto generated columns on a row will be populated on the row object after being inserted by the repository.

 Note: If the an exception occurs in the update method or a transaction is rolled back, the repository